artefactual/atom-docs/user-manual/add-edit-content/accessions.rst

 * :ref:`Create an archival description from the accession
   <create-accession-description>`
 * :ref:`Delete an accession record <delete-accession-record>`
+* Under the "More button" you have the option to :ref:`add-rights-accession`

 .. image:: images/accession-button-block.*
    :align: center